Skip to main content

 METHODS

 1) Cut the pork belly into pieces.
-Pour water into the pot and add the cut meat into it together with the rest of the blanching ingredients.
+Pour water into the wok or pot and add the cut meat into it together with the rest of the blanching ingredients.
 Cook slowly over medium heat.
 When the water boils and the pork is blanched.
-Removed it from the pot.
+Removed it from the wok.

 2) Soaked the dried fungus in the water for 30 minutes, it will turn bigger and softer.
-Cut into small pieces.
+Cut or tear into small pieces.

-3) Heat 3 tbsp of cooking oil in a wok, sauté the minced garlic and sliced ginger until fragrant, add in the red bean curds, mashed it with the back of a spoon then add in the pork belly, and stir until well incorporated.
-Add in the dried chillies and seasonings.
-Stir well until fragrant.
-Add the black fungus, fully boiled eggs, and water, and stir well.
-Water should be enough to cover all the ingredients, add more water when needed.
+3) Heat 3 tbsp of cooking oil in a wok, sauté the minced garlic and sliced ginger until fragrant, add in the mashed red bean curds, then add in the pork and stir until well incorporated.
+Add in the water dried chillies and seasonings.
+Water should be enough to cover all the ingredients.
+Stir well and bring it to a boil, and cover with lid and simmer over low heat for about 30 to 45 minutes,, stirring occasionally.

 6) Taste the sauce for seasonings and adjust, if necessary.
 Serve with steamed rice and ENJOY!!